What is Face Mapping?

 We would recommend using our Lemon Toner on the T-zone area; infused with Lemon, Grapefruit, Apple, Witch-Hazel and Rose Water to help brighten and purify this area.

 Helichrysum Hyaluronic Toner

 Use the Helichrysum Hyaluronic Toner for the eye area, cheeks and chin.
-Formulated with Helichrysum Water, Hyaluronic Acid, White Wine extract and Amino Acids, it helps to slow down the ageing process, antioxidise and hydrate the skin.
+Formulated with Helichrysum Water, Hyaluronic Acid, White Wine extract and Amino Acids, it helps to slow down the aging process, antioxidize and hydrate the skin.
 Toners are important because they balance the PH of the skin, but they also remove the calc that is present in tap water.

 We would then suggest that you use the Hibiscus Serum all over the face, neck and décolleté.
 We recommend never skipping this step because serums are made up of a smaller molecular formula allowing their active ingredients to penetrate the deeper layers of the skin.
 Our Hibiscus Serum is formulated with Hibiscus and Green Pea Polyoeotide extracts, Wild Rose and Witch-Hazel Water, as well as Hyaluronic Acid, to help tone and give a lifting effect to the skin.

 Add the Almond Eye Cream under the eye area to help reduce fine lines, and refresh the eye area.
 Enriched with Sweet Almond oil, Aloe Leaf Juice and Hyaluronic Acid, it is specifically formulated for this delicate area that is more prone to wrinkles.

 Hydrating Aloe Vera Face Cream and Balancing Lavender & Rosemary Face Cream